jaldi-dev/.github/profile/README.md

 # Welcome to Adiamo

-At Adiamo, we are exploring the fundamental building blocks of AI, driven by curiosity and a passion for innovation.
+We are exploring the fundamental building blocks of AI, driven by curiosity and a passion for innovation.

 In the coming weeks we’ll be sharing something we’ve been quietly working on - designed to push the boundaries of performance and flexibility in machine learning.